jthaller/jthaller.github.io/_posts/2020-11-09-decisionTrees.md

 S = k \ln{\Omega}
 $$

 where k is Boltzmann's constant and $$\Omega$$ is the number of unique configurations of the system.
-For example, for 10 unique cards, there are $\Omega = 10!$ configurations.
+For example, for 10 unique cards, there are $$\Omega = 10!$$ configurations.
 In computer science, however, we define entropy in the same form, but with different, relevant parameters:

 $$
 S\left[\text{Node Split 1}\right] = -\sum_{i=1}^n p_i \log{p_i}